ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 - Accurate summary statement of your functionality deliverables and usability so far
   - (Week 1) This week I did the project planning, created my task diagram, and identified 2 cutting points for unit testing
   - (Week 2) This week I have started coding the project, and useing the Lab7 workspace as the template and start working base on it, this week what I have mostly done is set up the function framework in the header file, start implementing some important files like physics, and set up the create date base of the queue.
 And doing some unit tests for the mutex.
   - (Week 3) For this week, the plan is update all the flags and the Mutex, also finish some input function as `Button_Task` and `CapSensense_Task`, and start doing the `Physics_Task` and it's queue.
+  - (Week 4) For this week, I should have finished or come close to finish all the other functions but the `Physics_Task`
 - Summary effort & estimate numbers
   - (Week 1)I have completed 10% of my currently-scoped which in 5 hr (Which would take from 75 to 150 hr), estimated work 15% of the budgeted total-project time next week.
 For the work that has been completed, I took 1.5x as much time as I estimated.
   - (Week 2) For this week I have completed 20ish% of the currently scoped, in about 5-5hr, in estimated 20% of the total work hours.
 Which is slightly faster than the initial estimate